-Haemorrhage - the escape of blood from vessels; bleeding.
+Haemorrhage - the escape of blood from a ruptured vessel; bleeding.

-Haematoma - a bruise or collection of blood in a tissue.
+Haematoma - a bruise or collection of blood in a tissue, organ or space.

 Haemostat - an instrument or agent used to compress or trap bleeding of blood vessels to stop haemorrhage.